DianNainggolan/DianMargarethaNainggolan_Capstone_3/README.md

 | Without Model       | 10,000              | 2,500          | $200,000   | $0         |
 | With QDA + SMOTEENN | 4,300               | 2,125          | $86,000    | $114,000   |

-Using the model, Telkom can **cut campaign costs by more than 50%** while still detecting 85% of churn cases.
+Using the model, telecommunication company can **cut campaign costs by more than 50%** while still detecting 85% of churn cases.

 ---